Caterpillar Identification & What They Mean For Your Garden

 3. Monarch

-One of the most recognizable caterpillars is that of the Monarch: black-, yellow- and white-striped, with black antennae on the head and a body that stretches up to 2 inches long.
+Caterpillar identification is probably easiest and most recognizable for the Monarch: black-, yellow- and white-striped, with black antennae on the head and a body that stretches up to 2 inches long.
 Monarch caterpillars munch on milkweed—and lots of it!—not only for food but also for future protection.
 The milky sap from the leaves stays in their system even after metamorphosis and makes the adult butterfly taste offensive to predators.
 Birds will actually avoid them once they’ve learned their lesson.

 The adult monarch butterfly is one of the most recognizable butterflies, keeping the same color scheme as the larva, with a stained-glass appearance to its pumpkin-orange wings, black veins and margins adorned with white spots.